‘Blue’ for American Family baseball, Panthers May is New Normal, Year 30 starts in Charlotte

 Caught a Knights afternoon game, a Homer Dog with beef dog, bacon bits, coleslaw.

-Hugo Boss ‘Blue’ as micro-economy bonus, New Normal as Fine Summer, Opportunity Knocks in America, Mayfield on my Mind
+Hugo Boss ‘Blue’ micro-economy, New Normal Summer, Opportunity Knocks in America, Mayfield on my Mind

 During recent Anniversary Sale, had two-5 suit days then and fairly steady couple weeks into August since, so I treated-invested myself in style, such a great suit.
 Nailing $4000 on a Monday night Fact: People are still spending $$$.
 Still about my micro-economy, sold four more suits Saturday, two after signing out!
 Loved stopping at a 50 cent lemonade stand around the corner, classic 80s weather for biking the Booty Loop is sweet.